mgdotdev/snappyzones/README.md

 Snappy Zones can also be run as a background process. `snappy start` Pushes Snappy Zones to a background process. `snappy stop` kills the process.

 This project is currently under active development, please check back for more updates and features soon.

+`Note:` This package requires access with the Xorg server bindings, so it should only be used on Xorg-based Unix Systems or systems with sufficient Xorg backwards compatibility.